yashksaini-coder/awesome-ai-apps/README.md

 ## 🤝 Contributing

 We welcome contributions from the community!
-Whether you're a beginner or an expert, your examples and tutorials can help others learn and grow.
-Here's how you can contribute:

-1. Submit a Pull Request with your LLM application example
-2. Add detailed documentation and setup instructions
-3. Include requirements.txt or environment.yml
-4. Share your experience and best practices
+If you'd like to contribute, please see our [Contributing Guidelines](CONTRIBUTING.md) for more information on how to get started.

+Please note that this project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
+By participating in this project you agree to abide by its terms.

 ## 📜 License